SKranny/AuthService/README.md

-### Java Spring template project
+### Java Spring project

-This project is based on a GitLab [Project Template](https://docs.gitlab.com/ee/gitlab-basics/create-project.html).

-Improvements can be proposed in the [original project](https://gitlab.com/gitlab-org/project-templates/spring).

-### CI/CD with Auto DevOps

-This template is compatible with [Auto DevOps](https://docs.gitlab.com/ee/topics/autodevops/).

-If Auto DevOps is not already enabled for this project, you can [turn it on](https://docs.gitlab.com/ee/topics/autodevops/#enabling-auto-devops) in the project settings.
+Auth-service

+This service is responsible for authenticating new users and their sessions of site visits.
+Here, the user receives their authorization token and uses it to use all the features provided by our social network.